On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems: System Model

-Here, $\gamma$ regulates the power allocation, embodying the inherent power trade-off between sensing and communications.
-At time instance $i$, the transmitted symbols on subcarrier $v$, either pilots or information-bearing symbols, are defined as
+\review{Here, $\gamma \in [0,1]$ represents the percentage of the total available power dedicated to communication.
+This parameter embodies the inherent power trade-off between sensing and communications. } At time instance $i$, the transmitted symbols on subcarrier $v$, either pilots or information-bearing symbols, are defined as $\xx_{i,v}=[\xx_{i,v}^{\ue,\top} ,x_{v,i,S}]^\top$. where $\xx_{i,v}^\ue \in \mathds{C}^{\Mue}$ is the vector of symbols meant for the \ac{UE} and $x_{i,v,s} \sim \mathcal{CN}(0,1)$.
+The frequency-domain observation at the UE during a generic data slot $i$ at subcarrier $v$ is defined as